-But leading up to that, our brother Richard, Roan and her almost-twenties daughter, Opal and I talked for months about combining my household with theirs under one roof.
+But leading up to that, our brother Seagh, Roan and her almost-twenties daughter, Opal and I talked for months about combining my household with theirs under one roof.
 We hashed over each facet and question, until a year later we decided to just do it.
 I’d move away from my sons’ families.
 Roan and I would move for her new job in Texas.
-Richard would keep his job in Boise, spending his weekends in the apartment at the Ranch, and Opal would take an apartment in town close to her job.
+Seagh would keep his job in Boise, spending his weekends in the apartment at the Ranch, and Opal would take an apartment in town close to her job.

 In three days including travel time, Roan and I did what often takes months.
 We located the best home for the two of us for the next two years, signed a lease and then headed for the airport to return and pack it all up.

 On the flight back to Washington we were road weary and too physically exhausted to sleep when the Boeing 727 began lifting, dropping and seemed to twist before we approached the Gorge.
 Within a few minutes, I turned my head down to look around my shoulder and noticed white knuckles all down the aisle.
 Then the flight attendants strapped in too, announcing we were experiencing some turbulence, blah, blah, blah – an understatement.

 Instinctively, I began to pray to remain calm.
 The rollercoaster ride of the past few years flashed a few still shots through my mind.
 But then suddenly, I saw like a video, scenes from a rodeo years before playing a continuous loop.
 I understood the heavenly reply immediately.